feranto/WhatTheHack-Student/README.md

 tmpfs          tmpfs    1.7G   12K  1.7G   1% /run/secrets/kubernetes.io/serviceaccount
 tmpfs          tmpfs    1.7G     0  1.7G   0% /sys/firmware

-- **oo** root@mongo-db678745655b-f82vj:/# **mongo --version**
+-  root@mongo-db678745655b-f82vj:/# **mongo --version**
 MongoDB shell version v3.6.1
 connecting to: mongodb://127.0.0.1:27017
 MongoDB server version: 3.6.1

 - Initialize sample content (Speakers &amp; Sessions data) in the mongo DB by running the content\_init nodeJS application as a Kubernetes Job.
 Reference template is can be found in the Files area in Teams, called: **template-content-init-deploy.yml**
-  - **oo** Logs for content-init will provide the detailed logs showing whether it was able to successfully connect and add the contents to the MongoDB.
+  -  Logs for content-init will provide the detailed logs showing whether it was able to successfully connect and add the contents to the MongoDB.
 You can use the Kubernetes dashboard or kubectl to check the logs.
-  - **oo**** NOTE**: If the AKS cluster was created using the default Service Principle then we must grant it permission to pull images from the ACR.
+  - ** NOTE**: If the AKS cluster was created using the default Service Principle then we must grant it permission to pull images from the ACR.
     - **Hint** : Have a look here: [https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks))

 - Make sure that the &quot;contentdb&quot; database is populated by connecting to the MongoDB pod with an interactive terminal and verify the database collections.